-&lt;sup>1Virtually all commercial Smalltalks actually take the bytecode list as input to some form of translator that produces a machine specific subroutine to improve performance.
+1Virtually all commercial Smalltalks actually take the bytecode list as input to some form of translator that produces a machine specific subroutine to improve performance.
 Many techniques both simple and subtle are used.
 There are plans to incorporate such a dynamic translation or JIT system into Squeak.

-- Store and pop temporary variable 0-8. - Extended pop and store as above but uses the next byte to extend. the index range usable. - Extended store as the above pop & store but does not actually pop the stack. - Pop stack just pops the stack. - Duplicate stack top pushes the object at the stack top, thus duplicating the stack top.
+- Store and pop receiver variable 0-8. - Store and pop temporary variable 0-8. - Extended pop and store as above but uses the next byte to extend. the index range usable. - Extended store as the above pop & store but does not actually pop the stack. - Pop stack just pops the stack. - Duplicate stack top pushes the object at the stack top, thus duplicating the stack top.